CodeURJC-DAW-2021-22/webapp3/README.md

 ### COMPLEMENTARY TECHNOLOGY

-Introduce the localisation of the gym using google maps Generate different pdfs with the exercise tables
+Introduce the localization of the gym using Google Maps.
+Generate different pdfs with the exercise tables.

 ### ADVANCED CONSULTING ALGORITHM

-At the end of a season the members can see the individualized progress that has improved along the season.
+At the end of a season, members will be able to see their individual progress.

 ___